hakonanes/p-texture-al-mn-alloys/README.md

 * `particle_detection.ipynb`: Detect particles in BSE images and EBSD intensity maps.

 Installation of packages has been tested to work on Linux (Ubuntu 22.04) and Windows 10.
 All notebooks have been tested to work on Linux, while the two indexing and refinement notebooks have also been tested to work on Windows 10.

+### matlab_scripts

+MATLAB packages used in the scripts are [MTEX](https://mtex-toolbox.github.io/) and [export_fig](https://mathworks.com/matlabcentral/fileexchange/23629-export_fig).

+* `macrotexture.m`: Estimation of the orientation distribution function from four pole figures collected with an XRD diffractometer.
+* `orientation_analysis.m`: Correlated analysis of subgrains and particles based on the multimodal dataset, specifically dispersoids at subgrain boundaries and subgrains at constituent particles.